yasenstar/books/Do_Nothing.md

 ... to empathize with someone in pain, whether form hunger or fatigue, it appears that you must be experiencing pain yourself -- you can't just imagine the feeling. ...people must also have _directly related experiences_ to truly feel empathy for another person.

+__The Leadership Law__: Think of the reaction that you want first, then determine the actions you can take to maximize the chances that those reactions will actually happen.

 # 3. Start at the End

+Having clear expectations of one another makes it easier to adjust to a world that is rapidly changing.
+Thus, to be continuously effective, you must also be prepared to lead your team on all sorts of potentially unexpected jobs.

 # 4. Trust More